yasutomo57jp/k4a_mkv2image/README.md

 k4a_mkv2image
 =============
-This is convert tool that works on cross-platform (Windows, Linux) for Azure Kinect.
+This is the extended version of the original UnaNancyOwen/k4a_mkv2image.
-This tool converts all data of each stream types (Color, Depth, Infrared) that contained in mkv file to image file.
+This tool converts all data of each stream types (Color, Depth, Infrared) that contained in mkv file to image file, and estimate human body using k4abt library.

 Sample
 ------